crossplane-contrib/provider-upjet-aws/provider-aws/docs/Quickstart.md

 # Quickstart

 This guide walks through the process to install Upbound Universal Crossplane and install the AWS official provider.
+For more details about the AWS official provider read the [Configuration](https://marketplace.upbound.io/providers/upbound/provider-aws/latest/docs/configuration) .

+To install and use this official provider:
+* Create an upbound.io account.
+* Install the `up` command-line.
+* Install Upbound Universal Crossplane (UXP) into your Kubernetes cluster.
+* Authenticate to the Upbound Marketplace and generate a Kubernetes secret.
-To use this official provider, install Upbound Universal Crossplane into your Kubernetes cluster, install the `Provider`, apply a `ProviderConfig`, and create a *managed resource* in AWS via Kubernetes.
+* Install the `Provider` and apply a `ProviderConfig`.
+* Create a *managed resource* in AWS with Kubernetes.

 ## Create an Upbound.io user account
 Create an account on [Upbound.io](https://accounts.upbound.io/register).